junshi356/microsoft-authentication-library-for-python/msal-python-conceptual/index.md

        authority="https://login.microsoftonline.com/Enter_the_Tenant_Name_Here")
    ```

-   Later, each time you would want an access token, you start by:
+   Later, each time you would want an access token, you start by declaring a variable that will hold the token result:

    ```python
    result = None  # It is just an initial value.
 Please follow instructions below.
    ```

-2. The API model in MSAL provides you explicit control on how to utilize token cache.
-This cache part is technically optional, but we highly recommend you to harness the power of MSAL cache.
-It will automatically handle the token refresh for you.
+2. The API model in MSAL provides you explicit control on how to utilize the token cache.
+While the caching part is technically optional, we highly recommend you to use it in your application.
+Using the cache you can ensure that you're not making any extra API calls and handle the token refresh automatically.

    ```python
    # We now check the cache to see